 Crackers are a good replacement for bread and make a fine substitute when making sandwiches.
 Due to their higher fat content, whole-wheat or whole-grain crackers have a shorter shelf life than their plain counterparts (check the box for expiration dates), but the extra fiber pays off when you’re particularly hungry.
 Consider vacuum-packing your crackers to prolong their freshness.

 For added value, purchase a family-sized pack of 100 percent whole grain Wheat Thins.
 The toasted crackers give a bit more of a healthful kick and are made without high-fructose corn syrup as well.
-To buy: $4; target.com.
+To buy: $18 for a six-pack; amazon.com.

 Nuts and trail mixes

 Stock up on these high-energy foods—they’re healthful and convenient for snacking during a hurricane, tornado, or other emergency.
 Look for vacuum-packed containers, which prevent the nuts from oxidizing and losing their freshness.

 Choose multigrain cereals that are individually packaged so they don’t become stale after opening.